Muterra/doc-golix/security-whitepaper.md

 1. Verify magic number
 2. Verify version
 3. Verify cipher suite
-4. Verify length is correct for properly-formatted file
-5. (The following steps may be done in parallel)
+4. (The following steps may be done in parallel)
     + GOBS status check
         1. Verify no unchained debinding exists from the binder for the target address.
 If one exists, check fails; issue NAK
         2. If chained debinding exists from the binder for the target address, verify that chain permits rebinding.
 If not, check fails; issue NAK